facebook/zstd/doc/educational_decoder/README.md

 [Zstandard format specification]: https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md
 [format specification]: https://github.com/facebook/zstd/blob/dev/doc/zstd_compression_format.md

+While the library's primary objective is code clarity, it also happens to compile into a small object file.
+The object file can be made even smaller by removing error messages, using the macro directive `ZDEC_NO_MESSAGE` at compilation time.
+This can be reduced even further by foregoing dictionary support, by defining `ZDEC_NO_DICTIONARY`.

 `harness.c` provides a simple test harness around the decoder:

     harness <input-file> <output-file> [dictionary]